 AI agents and Agentic AI

-AI agents are autonomous systems that perform tasks with minimal human input.
+AI agents are self-contained systems that operate with little to no human intervention.
 Agentic AI combines reasoning, planning, and action, enabling machines to operate independently in dynamic environments.

 Types of Artificial Intelligence

-By functionality, AI is grouped into Reactive Machines, Limited-Memory systems, Theory-of-Mind models, and Self-Aware Machines.
-Each type reflects how AI interacts with data, learns from experience, and adapts to its environment.
+Based on functionality, AI can be classified as Reactive Machines, Limited-Memory systems, Theory-of-Mind models, and Self-Aware Machines.
+These are the different ways by which AI interacts with the data, learns from the experience, and adapts in its environment.

 AI Types by Capability